Netanel-Tamir/Netanel-Tamir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I’m a computer science PhD student at Tel Aviv University.

-I recently graduated with an MSc in computer science & mathematics from the Weizmann Institute of Science, advised by <a href="https://www.weizmann.ac.il/math/dekel/home">Dr. Tali Dekel</a>.
-I was also fortunate enough to work with <a href="https://richzhang.github.io/">Dr. Richard Zhang</a> and <a href="https://web.mit.edu/phillipi/">Prof. Phillip Isola</a>.
+I hold an MSc in computer science & mathematics from the Weizmann Institute of Science, where I was fortunate enough to be advised by <a href="https://www.weizmann.ac.il/math/dekel/home">Prof. Tali Dekel</a>, and also work with <a href="https://richzhang.github.io/">Dr. Richard Zhang</a> and <a href="https://web.mit.edu/phillipi/">Prof. Phillip Isola</a>.
 During my studies, I also completed an internship at Apple.

 Before that, I completed my BSc in computer science at Bar-Ilan University (Summa Cum Laude).

+I am passionate about a broad range of topics including computer vision, representation learning, virtual reality, and psychophysics.

 I'm also a master sergeant in the Israeli Artillery Corps reserves. <img src="assets/img/red-black.png" style="
     width: 30px;
     margin-top: -3px;
+    transform: scaleX(-1);
 ">

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->